donphi/roo-crew/prompt_yaml_workflow.md

 1. **Absolute Precision**: Every step must be documented with such precision that it could be executed by someone with minimal technical knowledge or by an automated system.

-2. **Technology Specificity**: All steps must reference the EXACT technologies specified in the `.recruitment_prompt` file.
+2. **Technology Specificity**: All steps must reference the EXACT technologies specified in the `prompt_recruitment.md` file.
 Generic instructions are FORBIDDEN.

 3. **Error Anticipation**: Every step must include comprehensive error handling with specific detection methods and resolution procedures.